Makin' Love

 "Makin' Love" is a song written and originally released by American country singer Floyd Robinson.
-He released it as a single in 1959.
+He released it as a single in 1959 and was featured on his self-titled debut album the following year.

 Commercial performance

 The song became a hit on the both sides of Atlantic.
 In the United States it reached no. 20 on the Billboard Hot 100 and no. 27 on the Billboard Black Singles chart.
 In the UK it reached no. 9 on the national singles chart.

 In the U.S., "Makin' Love" was controversial because of its suggestive sexual content, and many radio stations pulled it from the airwaves after only a few weeks.

 Charts

 Dalida version (in French)

-The song was translated into French (under the title "T'aimer follement") and recorded by two French singers: Dalida and soon then-unknown Johnny Hallyday.
+The song was translated into French (under the title "T'aimer follement", meaning "Love you madly") and recorded by two French singers: Dalida for her 1960 album Les enfants du Pirée and soon then-unknown Johnny Hallyday.
 Both versions were released in early 1960.

 Dalida's version reached no. 2 in Wallonia (French Belgium). and no. 1 in France.